 Confirming your Pregnancy through a Gynaecologist

-Your health care provider will perform a pregnancy blood test, which will yield positive or negative pregnancy results depending on the detection of HCG levels.
-Four to six weeks after conception your gynaecologist will provide you with confirmed results of pregnancy by going through internal signs like thickening of the vaginal tissues and the softening of your uterus.
+Pregnancy calculator gives only rough Idea about your pregnancy but your health care provider will perform a blood test, which will yield positive or negative results depending on the detection of HCG levels.
+Four to six weeks after conception your gynaecologist will provide you with confirmed results by going through internal signs like thickening of the vaginal tissues and the softening of your uterus.

 If you have observed these signs and symptoms in your body, then it is time to celebrate and welcome the new member into your lives.